 There is nothing more relaxing and uplifting than watching baby goats hopping around the yard.
 We were hooked.
 Breeding became a passion about sharing that joy.
 If you are interested in goats please contact us for more information and to get on our waitlist.
 We do not take deposits for the waitlist.
 When babies are born we then take 50% non-refundable deposits and encourage you to come visit your babies while they grow.
 Babies go home at 12 weeks which is the normal time frame that moms have started weaning their babies.
+Many breeders will let them go home earlier but I feel they need more time for the rumen to develop, mature and for the animals to learn all they can from moms.
+Taking home babies too early can lead to undue stress, increased worm load and coccidiosis.

 All are babies are polled or disbudded.
 All goats male or female have horns unless polled.
 Polled means they are missing the gene to grow horns.
 We disbudd at 5-10 days old before the horns grow.
 The cells that would become the horns are cauterized.
 If you prefer horns the full payment is taken by 5 days old as we can not change the fact that they will have horns after that.
 Nothing wrong with horns.
 With goat yoga we prefer not to have them.
 I do love horns on my bucks!!
 It's a personal choice.
 Scurs are a few cells that get missed that result a a small keratin growth.
 Usually very small on does and often fall off and regrow.
 They tend to rub them off on trees.
 Bucks are very difficult to not have scurs due to their testosterone but certainly possible.
 There is never a guarantee there will not be scurs.
 Again, another reason to visit the farm to see what that may look like.

 We do have a waitlist but do not take deposits until the babies are born.
 I do send an email about a month before to make sure you are still in the market or if the timing isn't right I can keep you on the list for the next round of babies.
 I like to talk to customers to see what breed and sex they want.
-I can then in the conversation help you figure that out depending on the size of your property.
+I can then in the conversation help you figure that out what is right for you depending on the size of your property.
 As babies hit the ground I call folks on the waitlist.
 They may pick out a baby or pass if they are looking for certain colors.
 I do try to place siblings together first or at least those born at the same time.
 We take 50% at that time which is non-refundable.
 If you change your mind at the time of pick up please realize I have sent potential customers to other farms once I have placed all the babies.
 During the time you are waiting for them to go home I send home a 4 page email on instructions of what you need when they go home and why.

 I like to keep babies for 10-12 weeks.
 It just depends how they mature.
 Some are ready at 9-10 weeks and some not until 12.
 I want them to be friendly and some take those extra weeks.
 Some are just socially immature and need more time with mom even though they may be super friendly.
-Some moms are so good the babies delay eating grain.
+Some moms are so good and generous feeding the babies it delays them eating grain.
 Could I sell those at 8 weeks?
 Yes.
 Is it the right thing to do for certain babies?
-No. They stress of the move could be a lot for them which sets them up for worm stress and coccidia.
+No. The stress of the move could be a lot for them which sets them up for worm stress and coccidia.
 So when you leave a deposit you have an estimated time of pick up.
-I call about 2 weeks before they are ready and together we set up a day and time that works for both of us. .
+I call about 2 weeks before they are ready and together we set up a day and time that works for both of us.
 Just please know that is a scheduled appointment once set.
 When we set the appointment I reserve at least 2 hours if needed to answer last minute questions, show you how to read worm sampling and how to trim hooves.
 That means I rearrange my schedule to not have workers here at the farm.
-I don't schedule any visits from other families and schedule deliveries around that time.
+I don't schedule any visits from other families or schedule deliveries around that time.
 If you change that appointment it is at a cost of $5 a goat a day because it will require me to rearrange another day which can change my whole week.
 I also am very scheduled on pasture management and rotation.
 Certain goats are placed together for reasons and having the babies after that time can mess up my rotations schedule.
 I want customers to understand what occurs on my end.
 I have been way too lenient in the past with people cancelling for a little rain, family coming to visit or a birthday party.
 It really is a stress on my part and need people to appreciate that.

 Green Pastures Rigby